San Mateo, California

 Does Lily Garipova speak Russian for San Mateo transactions?

 Yes.
 Russian is Lily's native language.
-Lily represents Russian-speaking buyers and sellers in San Mateo and the broader mid-Peninsula in either Russian or English.
+Lily represents Russian-speaking buyers and sellers in San Mateo and the broader mid-Peninsula in either English or Russian.
 Russian-language San Mateo page: lilygaripova.com/ru/san-mateo-realtor/.

 What is the price band for Baywood Park and Aragon attendance single-family?

 Baywood Park, Aragon Park, and the west-central tracts that feed Aragon High School run $1.8M to $3.5M for single-family in 2026, the highest in-city band outside the Highlands.
-Aragon HS attendance is the dominant pricing variable; the same house one block outside the Aragon catchment trades $300K to $700K lower.
+Aragon HS attendance is set by parcel and third-party rankings differ by school, so verify the exact assignment with the SMUHSD registrar before an offer.
 Stock is mostly 1940s to 1960s ranch and traditional with some 1990s remodels; original detail in Aragon Park homes is often character-grade and the rebuild-or-restore decision is part of every offer math.

 Which San Mateo neighborhoods are walkable to Caltrain?